Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Projection from orbital basis to the band basis

 \section{Projection from orbital basis to the band basis}

-In the weak pairing limit, only the interaction between the states on the Fermi level is essential.
+In the weak-coupling condition, only the interaction between the states on the Fermi surfaces is essential.
 In the above, we have constrained the momentum $\boldsymbol{K}$ and $\boldsymbol{K + q}$ near the Fermi surfaces and take an energy cutoff in the summation.
-To obtain the interaction generating the superconductivities, we need to project the states near the Fermi surfaces involved in the interaction to the states occupying the Fermi level, which are labelled by the angular momentum along $\Gamma \mathrm{L}_m$.
+To obtain the effective interaction on the Fermi surfaces, we need to project the states from the orbital basis onto the states on the Fermi surfaces (remember that in the low-doping condition, we use the states at the L points to label the states on the Fermi surfaces).
 We first establish four local reference frames with $\mathrm{L}_{m}$ as the coordinate origin and $\Gamma \mathrm{L}_m$ as the $z$ axis shown in Fig.\ref{fig:local_frame}.
-The axes of the local reference frame on $\mathrm{L}_1$ written in the global reference frame are defined as,
+The axes of the local reference frame at $\mathrm{L}_1$ written in the global reference frame are defined as,

-and the other three coordinates of the local reference frames can be obtained by taking $C_4$ rotation on the first one along $k_Z$ axis.
+and the other three coordinates of the local reference frames can be obtained by taking the $C_4$ (defined along the $k_Z$ axis) rotation on the first one.